 After a loss, family members often deal with their grief in different ways.
 Grief can draw families closer together.
 Sometimes, it can pull them apart.

 No one can adequately prepare you to handle your grief, let alone a spouse's or a child's grief.
 Learning about grief and how it affects your family can help you get through the difficult times together.
 It may even help your family grow stronger.

 When you're grieving, you tend to be in a state of chaos.
-Grief throws your life into turmoil.
-It disrupts routines.
-Deeply held beliefs can become flimsy in the face of loss.
+Grief may:

-You can't predict how you'll respond when someone you love dies.
-Reactions to loss depend on many factors.
-How did the person die?
-What kind of relationship did you have with the person?
-Have you had other losses?
-How did you deal with them?
+You can't predict how you’ll respond when someone you love dies.
+Reactions to loss depend on many factors, such as:

-Children also need to understand what it means for someone to die.
+Help them understand what it means for someone to die.
 This is the only way they can comprehend what has happened.
-You may want to ask your children if they know what has happened to their loved one.
-They often reply, "Grandma's gone to heaven," but they don't know what that means.
-No one has told them directly that Grandma has died.
+You may tell them, "Grandma's gone to heaven," but they don't know what that means.

-It's helpful to explain what happens to the body of the person who has died.
-You can tell your child: "Grandma's body has stopped working.
-Her eyes don't see anymore.
-Her lungs don't breathe.
+Explain what happens to the body of the person who has died.
+You might tell your child: "Grandma's body has stopped working.
 Her body doesn't feel anything."
-You may also want to talk about your family's spiritual beliefs at this time.
+You may also want to talk about your family’s spiritual beliefs at this time.

 Family members resolve their grief at different times and in different ways.
 The grieving process does not fit into a timetable.
 Healing from a loss can take a long time.
 Experts say that it may take years to adjust to the loss of a spouse.
 Children who lose a parent may process grief in spurts over a period of years.